zydou/arti/doc/dev/notes/dirauth-sketch.md

    At least 2/3 of dirauths have the Arti consensus method available (ie, are in categories 2-4 and have completed their phase 2 setup).

-   Schedule determined by: dirauth operators deployment decisions.
+   Schedule determined by: dirauth operators' deployment decisions.

  * Phase 3: switch to the Arti consensus method. dirauths in category 3 coordinate,